 Author contributions.
-A. Papritz proposed the application of componentwise gradient boosting with smooth baselearners for DSM.
-M. Nussbaum implemented the framework and adapted it to the needs of DSM.
-L. Walthert harmonized the soil data with collaborators, and M. Fraefel computed multi-scale terrain attributes.
-L. Greiner defined the responses presence of waterlogged soil horizons and drainage classes from Swiss soil classification data.
-M. Nussbaum prepared the manuscript with major input from A. Papritz and further contributions from all co-authors.
+AP proposed the application of component-wise gradient boosting with smooth base learners for DSM.
+MN implemented the framework and adapted it to the needs of DSM.
+LW harmonised the soil data with collaborators, and MF computed multi-scale terrain attributes.
+LG defined the responses for the presence of waterlogged soil horizons and drainage classes from Swiss soil classification data.
+MN prepared the paper with major input from AP and further contributions from all co-authors.